arshadjamil1962/textron/README.md

 	REACT_APP_ORGANIZATION_KEY=Your OpenAi Organization Key
 	REACT_APP_OPENAI_API_KEY=Your OpenAi API Key

-This Treshold key is optional and controling the input words treshold, if not set a default of 20 words treshold will be used
+Following Treshold key is optional and controling the input words treshold, if not set, a default of 20 words treshold will be used

 	REACT_APP_INPUT_TRESHOLD=5

+# Demo Text with Analysis

+A "Missing Content Image" appears at the start of Application, as there is no content in history.
+Add a [DEMO] text content with analysis, Click on the `Missing Content Image`.

 # Getting Started with Create React App